ASFA Physio – case histories

 In the individual physiotherapy sessions, we worked on his trunk/ pelvic stability and dynamic movements that involve higher levels of control such as balancing on the ball and reaching for toys.
 We were able to show his father how he could play with Cedric in ways that would teach him the abilities he needed for walking and activities of daily living.

 The team made a home visit to meet Cedric’s family and see his home set up.
 It was important for us and Cedric to see that what we were asking his parents to do was possible.
 As you can see the floor in their home is uneven and difficult for Cedric to negotiate.
 We decided to give him the pushchair to practice his balance and walking at home.

 In August 2017 when we next visited, Cedric was able to walk unaided!

 You can see the progress he has made in the film.
 Cedric continues to come to ASFA as an outpatient and on this visit we were able to fit him with new shoes and gave him a ball to take home to practise more complicated skills such as throwing, catching and kicking to challenge and improve his core stability and balance.
 He will continue to be treated by us over the next year to help him reach the

-As of March 2019, Cedric is also now walking independently and particpating in all aspects of daily life.
+In March 2019, Cedric was walking independently and particpating in all aspects of daily life.
 He brings joy to everyone he meets with his infectious smile and can do attitude.
 Go Cedric!